ascndia/min-pi-flow/README.md

 Minimal implementation of [**Pi-Flow**](https://arxiv.org/abs/2510.14974), distillation of flow matching for few-step generation.

-This repo provides a minimal implementation to reproduce flow matching distillation results with just 306LOCs + DiT codebase.
+This repo provides a minimal implementation to reproduce flow matching distillation results (306LOCs + DiT codebase).

+> **⚠️ Warning**: This is an unofficial implementation and is still a work in progress.
+For the official implementation, please refer to the [Pi-Flow Official Repository](https://github.com/Lakonik/piFlow/tree/main).

 ---